-If your child qualifies and you/your child agree to take part in the study, the following may happen during his or her scheduled visit with their regular doctor:
+If you qualify and agree to take part in the study, the following may happen during your scheduled visit with your regular doctor:

-- You/your child will be asked to read and sign a consent form. - Information about your child's eosinophilic disorder will be entered into a database. - You/your child will be asked to complete questionnaires about your child and his or her medicines, medical history, test results, quality of life and symptoms (this will take 30 to 45 minutes and can be completed at home or during the visit).
+- You will be asked to read and sign a consent form. - Information about your eosinophilic disorder will be entered into a database. - You will be asked to complete questionnaires about you and your medicines, medical history, test results, quality of life and symptoms (this will take 30 to 45 minutes and can be completed at home or during the visit).